 2) Team only view of Drops

-This is a new feature that we released a few months ago that allows a team to restrict viewing of its drops to team members logged into the team account.
+This is feature allows a team to restrict viewing of its drops to team members logged into the team account.
 For example, if you were to take a screenshot and send it to me, I would not be able to view unless i was logged into the team’s Droplr account.
 A user can manually opt out of this setting on a per drop basis if something needs to be sent externally.
 This gives a default layer of protection against drops containing PII getting outside of your company.

 3) Default password protection